microsoftgraph/microsoft-graph-docs/api-reference/beta/api/permissiongrantpolicy-post-includes.md

 author: "psignoret"
 ---

-# Add an include condition set to a permission grant policy
+# Add an includes condition set to a permission grant policy

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add conditions under which a permission grant event is *included* in a permission grant policy by adding a [permissionGrantConditionSet](../resources/permissionGrantConditionSet.md) to the **includes** collection of a  [permissionGrantPolicy](../resources/permissionGrantPolicy.md).
+Add conditions under which a permission grant event is *included* in a permission grant policy by adding a [permissionGrantConditionSet](../resources/permissiongrantconditionset.md) to the **includes** collection of a  [permissionGrantPolicy](../resources/permissionGrantPolicy.md).

 ## Permissions